cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 We use separate certificate authorities for each cluster, and all connections to the cluster over the internet use TLS 1.2.

-### Is encryption-at-rest enabled on CockroachCloud?
+### Is encryption-at-rest enabled on {{ site.data.products.dedicated }}?

 Yes.
-All data on CockroachCloud is encrypted-at-rest using the tools provided by the cloud provider that your cluster is running in.
+All data on {{ site.data.products.dedicated }} is encrypted-at-rest using the tools provided by the cloud provider that your cluster is running in.

 Because we are relying on the cloud provider's encryption implementation, we do not enable CockroachDB's [internal implementation of encryption-at-rest](../{{site.versions["stable"]}}/encryption.html#encryption-at-rest-enterprise).
 This means that encryption will appear to be disabled in the [DB Console](../{{site.versions["stable"]}}/ui-overview.html), since it is unaware of cloud provider encryption.
 For more information, see the [Security Overview](security-overview.html).